Honors in Studio Art

 - a selection of 8-10 works of art

 The work submitted for review does not necessarily have to be along the same lines as the intended Honors project, but it should demonstrate the student’s capability to perform mature visual research.
-Reviews of application materials for the Honors Program take place annually in mid-April.
+Reviews of application materials for the Honors Program take place during the first week of the Fall semester, prior to the Add/Drop deadline.

 Procedure for Honors Enrollment

 Once the student’s proposal has been accepted, s/he must choose a faculty member to serve as the Thesis Advisor.
-This faculty member-typically the student’s application sponsor-must be in residence at UNC-CH during both semesters of the student’s Honors study.
+This faculty member must be in residence at UNC-CH during both semesters of the student’s Honors study.

 The student should register for ARTS 691H during the first semester of Honors work and ARTS 692H during the second semester.